pyexcel/pyexcel-odsr/README.rst

 .. testcode::
    :hide:

-   >>> os.unlink("huge_file.ods")
+   >>> os.unlink("huge_file.")

 As a pyexcel plugin
 --------------------------------------------------------------------------------

 No longer, explicit import is needed since pyexcel version 0.2.2.
 Instead, this library is auto-loaded.
-So if you want to read data in ods format, installing it is enough.
+So if you want to read data in  format, installing it is enough.

-Reading from an ods file
+Reading from an  file
 ********************************************************************************

 Here is the sample code: